-Life Support is committed to eliminate unnecessary death and suffering for the citizens, visitors, and travelers of rural Upper Kittitas County by securing state-of-the art emergency and medical services.
+Life Support is committed to eliminating the unnecessary death and suffering for the travelers of I-90, visitors, and citizens of rural Upper Kittitas County.

-Fire District 7 is leading the way and was recently awarded a SAFER grant to hire 9 full time firefighters evolving into a combined force of career firefighters and volunteers establishing a new standard.
-District 7 is the largest and most complex district responding to the largest portion of the I-90 corridor in upper Kittitas County and also responding to the recreation areas within the fire district which can consist of rope rescue, winter rescue, etc. Additionally, the district covers the Suncadia Resort which can have over a 1000 guests at any time at the main lodge as well as including other rental properties.
+Kittitas County Fire District 7 is leading the way and recently was awarded a SAFER grant to hire nine full-time firefighters evolving into the having a first time combined force of career firefighters and volunteers establishing a new standard.
+District 7 is the largest and most complex district responding to the most substantial portion of the I-90 corridor in upper Kittitas County and also responding to the recreation areas within the fire district, which can consist of rope rescue, winter rescue, etc. Additionally, the district covers the Suncadia Resort, which can have over 1000 guests at any time at the main lodge as well as including other rental properties.
 Service level demands outpace neighboring districts and municipalities.
-With response levels approaching over 800 per year, volunteers alone can no longer provide the needed level of service without support from full time career firefighters.
-Burnout is very common in overworked all volunteer agencies.
+With response levels approaching over 900 per year, volunteers alone can no longer provide the needed level of service without support from full-time career firefighters.
+Burnout is prevalent in overworked all volunteer agencies.

-We have a complex system in Kittitas County when it comes to Fire and Emergency Medical Services (EMS).
-Currently, each municipality has their own fire department which has volunteer EMTs and firefighters.
-For example the Cle Elum, Roslyn, and South Cle Elum fire departments are each separate entities and are all 100% volunteer based.
+We have a complicated system in Kittitas County when it comes to Fire and Emergency Medical Services (EMS).
+Currently, each municipality has its fire department, which has volunteer EMTs and firefighters.
+For example, the Cle Elum, Roslyn, and South Cle Elum fire departments are each separate entities and are all 100% volunteer-based.

-In addition, we have a separate transport paramedic service (Medic One) dedicated to the Upper County.
-They are not fire based.
-Their primary job is to transport all patients in the Upper County and provide pre-hospital care.
-When called on, they cover Thorp to Snoqualmie Pass and everything in between, including the back country.
+Also, we have a separate transport paramedic service (Medic One) dedicated to the Upper County.
+They are not fire-based.
+Their primary job is to transport all patients in Upper County and provide pre-hospital care.
+When called on, they cover Thorp to Snoqualmie Pass and everything in between, including the back-country.

-Fire District 7 serves the largest response area, has 4 aid cars (3 are transport units) and is back up transport for the Medic One Unit.
+Fire District 7 serves the most extensive response area, has four aid cars (3 are transport units), and provides back up transports for the Medic One Unit.
 There are often days when they cover multiple calls, sometimes all at once.

-Consolidating Upper County Fire and EMS Districts would reduce the duplication of equipment and training as well as centralize operations.
+Consolidating Upper County Fire and EMS Districts would centralize operations.
 Consolidation would improve things immensely by allowing more career staff to be hired while also reducing response time to all communities and jurisdictions.
-This method has proven its worth time and again state wide.
-Unfortunately, it will be awhile before that goal is achieved in the Upper County.
+This method has proven its worth time and again statewide.